 The sessions are given by trained artists and facilitators and introduce kids to contemporary art in a fun and relaxed way.
 Booking is essential, contact [email protected] for information and bookings.

 Located at the main entrance to University College Cork, The Lewis Glucksman Gallery is a cultural and educational institution that promotes the research, creation and exploration of the visual arts.
 Admission is free (there’s a suggested donation of €5).

-As well as art exhibition to visit, they have free art workshops for families on Sunday afternoons 3-4pm, led by professional artists, these fun and interactive events invite families to learn all about making art.
+As well as art exhibitions to visit, they have free art workshops for families on Sunday afternoons 3-4pm, led by professional artists, these fun and interactive events invite families to learn all about making art.
 They also run Summer Art Clubs, Creative STEAM workshops and more.

 Wexford Arts Centre

-The Wexford Arts Centre in Wexford Town hosts a year round programme of contemporary art exhibitions.
-They offer free admission with educational free talks for the public as well as workshops for all ages for toddlers and parents, school children.
+The Wexford Arts Centre in Wexford Town hosts a year-round programme of contemporary art exhibitions.
+They offer free admission with educational free talks for the public, as well as workshops for all ages for toddlers and parents, school children.
 They host vibrant events in theatre, music, comedy, and dance with after-school programmes.

 National Design & Craft Gallery, Kilkenny

 The National Design & Craft Gallery is Ireland’s leading centre for contemporary craft and design.
 They aim to inspire appreciation, creativity and innovation through exhibitions, events and education programmes.
 As they say, visiting a gallery doesn’t have to be serious or boring.